Human Rights

 As part of our commitment to respecting human rights, we track and communicate our progress on our salient human rights issues through different indicators.
 To ensure cross-functional progress on our human rights performance internally, we have established a steering committee with members from Corporate Social Responsibility (CSR), People and Culture (P&C), Sustainable Procurement, and Health, Safety, and Environment (HSE) to work on implementing the recommendations of our Corporate-Wide Human Rights Assessment.

 Communication on our approach, progress, and setbacks on human rights is an essential part of our ongoing human rights due diligence process.
-We track our human rights performance across several indicators in our sustainability-key figures, in our annual financial and sustainability reports and our overall progress on the implementation of our human rights assessment recommendations.
+We track our human rights performance across several indicators in our sustainability-key figures, in our annual financial report that includes our sustainability statement and our overall progress on the implementation of our human rights assessment recommendations.

 While our external communication and tracking are evolving and we aim to achieve a more systematic way of tracking our progress across all our salient human rights, we have achieved progress in reporting on community-related human rights issues, occupational health & safety, grievances, and supplier performance monitoring.